npnl/PALS/README.md

   * If using a version of FSL older than 5.0.10, separate installion of [FSLeyes](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FSLeyes) is necessary.
 * [FreeSurfer](https://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall)

-First-time users may be asked to specify a directory path to FSL and/or FreeSurfer binaries.
-(Instructions for [FSL](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation/ShellSetup) and [FreeSurfer](https://surfer.nmr.mgh.harvard.edu/fswiki/MacOsInstall#SetupandConfiguration)).
+First-time users may be asked to specify a directory path to FSL and/or FreeSurfer binaries (see instructions for [FSL](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation/ShellSetup) and [FreeSurfer](https://surfer.nmr.mgh.harvard.edu/fswiki/MacOsInstall#SetupandConfiguration) setup).

 <!-- ```
 Give examples